Input type

 Two popular strategies for paying off multiple debts: snowball focuses on psychology (smallest debt first), while avalanche focuses on math (highest interest first).

-List debts from smallest to largest balance.
-Pay minimums on all except the smallest, which gets all your extra payment.
-Once cleared, roll that payment to the next smallest.
+The snowball method pays debts from smallest to largest balance, regardless of interest rate.
+You pay minimums on all except the smallest, which receives all extra payment.
+When cleared, the freed-up payment rolls into the next smallest, building momentum through quick wins.